 Imaging Techniques

 High-resolution computed tomography (HRCT) scans play a pivotal role in diagnosing ILD.
 These scans offer detailed images of the lungs, helping in identifying patterns of lung damage characteristic of ILD.
-Additionally, chest X-rays can also be utilized, although they are less detailed than HRCT and might not detect early stages of the disease.
+Additionally, chest X-rays can also be utilized, although they are less detailed than HRCT and might not detect the early stages of the disease.

 Lung Biopsy